hassan-attar/tourify-API/readme.md

 1. Clone this repository.
 2. Install Node.js and MongoDB if not already installed.
 3. Install the required dependencies by running: `npm install`
-4. Create a `.env` file in the root directory and set the necessary environment variables. use config.env.example as a template.
+4. Create a `config.env` file in the root directory and set the necessary environment variables. use `config.env.example` as a template.
 5. Start the server with: `npm start`

 ## API Documentation